-Taranto: Southen Italy's hidden treasure
+Taranto: Southern Italy's hidden treasure

 It is an extraordinary, crumbling relic.
 A labyrinth of ancient streets and abandoned homes, with only a tiny community remaining from what was once the city's bustling hub.

-Nello di Gregorio is a local researcher and historian.
+Nello De Gregorio is a local researcher and historian.
 "I'm just someone who has loved, since I walked my first steps, the city that I grew up in," he tells CNN.
 "I've studied and re-studied, discovered and rediscovered this city, because even now, after 2,500 years, its story never ends, and there are many secrets still being revealed."

-Now in his 70s, Di Gregorio has observed the decline of the Città Vecchia firsthand.
+Now in his 70s, De Gregorio has observed the decline of the Città Vecchia firsthand.

 "For 30 years the old city has been literally, totally abandoned," he explains.
 "Finally, new projects have been instigated, and these are very important.
 We're hopeful that, within the next decade, we will finally be able to totally change the face of this area of Taranto, which is also the most beautiful, historic, antiquated part."